tannergolden/Gaming-Configurations/README.md

 ## Game Setups
 The **Gaming** repository contains all my Video Game configuration files.
 If you want to use or test my personal settings feel free to.
 However, before using the configs I created you must agree to the [License](https://github.com/Plexol/Gaming/blob/master/LICENSE) agreement.
+Configurations contains all settings from `Video` `Gameplay` `Controls` `Audio` and `Multiplayer`.

 ### Markdown